j4myang/j4myang/README.md

 ## 🌿 Branching Out

-- Currently learning Kotlin for android development and making it my main language (i hate java)
+- Currently learning Kotlin for android development and making it my main language
 - Planning on learning web development soon
 - Planning on dipping my toes in Assembly for reverse engineering and CybSec (seems fun and exciting)